tad/react-blog-client/README.md

 ## React-based blogging client

 ## Notes:
-Streak Day 26
+Streak Day 27
-January 9, 2016 - Fixed linting.
-Renamed react components to have .jxs extensions.
+January 10, 2016 - Changed Nav page content to be read from markdown.

 Currently only generating static content while I experiment and build out the react components and design that I want to move forward with.